The derived $\infty$-category of Frobenius modules: Zariski descent of Frobenius modules

 In this section, we show that the functor $\Cat D^+(\Frob{\QCoh{-}}{F_*})$ defines a Zariski sheaf on the small (quasi-compact) Zariski site of a geometric scheme, cf.\ \cref{lem:zariski:left-sep-derived-category-sheaf}.
 Combining this with our results from the previous section, we prove \cref{lem:intro:main-thm-plus}, cf.\ \cref{lem:zariski:main-thm}.

-We start by recalling that the derived $\infty$-category is functorial in Grothen-dieck abelian categories: \begin{prop} There is a functor $\Cat D \colon \Groth \to \PrSt$ which sends a Grothen-dieck abelian category to its derived $\infty$-category, and a colimit-preserving left exact functor to its derived functor.
+We start by recalling that the derived $\infty$-category is functorial in Grothendieck abelian categories: \begin{prop} There is a functor $\Cat D \colon \Groth \to \PrSt$ which sends a Grothendieck abelian category to its derived $\infty$-category, and a colimit-preserving exact functor to its derived functor.

 Similarly, there is a functor $\Cat D^+ \colon \Groth \to \CatInf$ that is the restriction of $\Cat D$ to bounded above objects. \end{prop} \begin{proof} Write $\PreSt \subset \PrL$ for the full subcategory consisting of those presentable categories that are prestable, cf.\ \cite[Definition C.1.2.1]{sag}.
 We first construct a functor